shuttleai/shuttleai-discord/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com](mailto:email@example.com).
+Please report unacceptable behavior to [the ShuttleAI team](mailto:chris@shuttleai.ap).

 ## How to Contribute